hueyyeng/simple-react-lightbox/README.md

 #### 🆕 Custom gallery

 Due to popular demanding I have now added the option to use the light box in a more traditional way.
 If you want to create a gallery in which thumbnails are wrapped in a link that points to the full width image, now you can.
+(You can check the "Gallery with links" example page on the CodeSandbox [demo](#demo))

 Simply wrap your images (ideally the thumbnails) in a link with the **`data-attribute="SRL"`**.
 As usual, the "alt" tag for the images will be used as caption if defined.